-How does water become distilled?
-The process almost mimics the natural water cycle, which involves water evaporating and becoming a gas, rising to form clouds, which then cool and condense to rain back down on us (1).
+Water distillation is a process that effectively mimics the natural water cycle.
+In nature, water evaporates and becomes a gas, rising to form clouds, which then cool and condense to rain back down to earth (1).

-Distillation involves boiling it until steam rises.
-The vapor is then collected as it cools and condenses.
-During this process, the minerals and contaminants in the water are removed, leaving only pure water (2)
+During distillation, water is boiled until steam rises.
+The vapor cools and is collected as it condenses.
+When the water evaporates, any minerals and contaminants it contains are left behind, meaning pure water is extracted (2)

 10 Uses of Distilled Water

 The purity of distilled water means it is ideal for situations where contaminants could be harmful or damaging.
 This is why it has been used in medicine and engineering for many years, but it also has numerous other applications.
 Let’s explore 10 current distilled water uses.

 1. Staying Hydrated